Methi Matar Malai Recipe

 Cooked methi and peas added to the pan.

-Now add ½ cup unsweetened heavy cream and 1 teaspoon sugar and cook for a minute.
+Step 9: Now add ยฝ cup unsweetened heavy cream and 1 teaspoon sugar, then cook for 1 minute.

 Heavy cream and sugar added to the pan.